West Bengal Police

 Department of Home and Hill Affairs of Government of West Bengal.

-The West Bengal Police was reorganized under provisions of the Police Act 1861 during the British Raj.
+The West Bengal Police was reorganised under provisions of the Police Act 1861 during the British Raj.
 It is headed by an officer designated as the Director General of Police who reports to the State Government through the Home (Police) Department.
-Shri Rajeev Kumar, an IPS officer of the 1989 batch is the DGP of West Bengal Police since 18 July 2024.
+Shri Siddh Nath Gupta, an IPS officer of the 1992 batch is the acting DGP of West Bengal Police since 17 March 2026.